zendertv/react-native-zender/README.md

 ### Soft-input pan
+TODO: can we do this in the plugin
 Android has different ways of dealing with the focus when typing on the keyboard.
 React-Native by default uses `android:windowSoftInputMode="adjustResize">`.
 This setting resizes the view to allow for the keyboard.